Michael Parrish Endowment for Arts Education

 Guilford County Schools employees and students are not eligible to receive funds payable to themselves.

-For this inaugural year an additional gift makes it possible to fund a minimum of 15 grants.
 The application cycle occurs in the fall and spring semesters each school year.
-The first grant cycle deadline has been extended to midnight on Monday, January 4, 2021.
-The adjudication committee will review proposals and notification of grant awards will be shared by Monday, January 18, 2021.
+The first grant cycle deadline will open on Monday, August 9.
+The deadline is midnight on Monday, October 4.
+The adjudication committee will review proposals and notification of grant awards will be shared by Monday, October 18, 2021.

 Applications may be submitted electronically or in hard copy by the deadline.
 Electronic applications must be in one PDF file and emailed to GCS Fine Arts Grants Curator, Maria-Elena Surprenant, at email@example.com.
 If a hard copy is submitted, only one copy should be provided to the GCS Arts Department (attn: Maria-Elena Surprenant), 501 W. Washington St., Greensboro, NC, 27401.
 Faxed and late applications will not be accepted.